McLeod Plantation: McLeod Plantation Historic Site

-In 2011, Historic Charleston Foundation sold McLeod Plantation to the Charleston County Park and Recreation Commission, thereby ensuring the buildings would be restored and protected under public ownership.
+In 2011, Historic Charleston Foundation sold McLeod Plantation to the Charleston County Park and Recreation Commission, thereby ensuring the buildings would be preserved and protected under public ownership.
 The McLeod Plantation Historic Site opened to the public on April 25, 2015.

-The site is designated as part of the federally recognized Gullah/Geechee Cultural Heritage Corridor in South Carolina.
+The site is designated as part of the federally recognized Gullah Geechee Cultural Heritage Corridor in South Carolina.
 The corridor stretches along the coast from Wilmington, North Carolina, to Jacksonville, Florida, encompassing the Lowcountry and Sea Islands, with South Carolina representing most of the area.
-Enslaved people who survived the Middle Passage, were imported here mostly from west and central Africa.
+Enslaved people who survived the Middle Passage, were imported here mostly from West and Central Africa.
 They were forced to labor on rice, indigo and cotton plantations such as McLeod.
-From various ethnic and cultural groups, these men, women, and children developed the creole Gullah/Geechee culture and language, which has many African retentions.
+From various ethnic and cultural groups, these men, women, and children developed the creolized Gullah Geechee culture and language, which has many African retentions.

 It was also named one of the African American Historic Places in South Carolina.